 Reading stories of the Black experience by Black authors is important because only a Black person can tell you what it’s truly like to live in their skin.
 Through the power of storytelling, Black authors help us understand their struggles and triumphs, as well as their everyday life experiences.
 By celebrating and supporting Black authors and publishers, we make room for authentic storytelling that reflects Black experiences, identities, and voices.

-The Importance of Reading All Kinds Of Authors
+The Importance of Reading All Kinds of Authors

 It’s essential that we as readers engage with Black literature beyond narratives of Black struggle.
 Racism is not the only thing to know about what it means to be Black.
 “Black Lives Matter” means the whole of Black lives; not just the suffering and persecution.
 Not just Black deaths and racism.
 But the joy, sorrows, love, struggles to fit in, triumphs, all of these matter.

 Traditional publishing has played a big role in the commodification of Black pain.
 Ever since the protests of June 2020, following the aftermath of George Floyd’s death, books about anti-racism, white supremacy, and the Black experience filled up libraries and bookstores.
 But in general, the most well-known books written by Black writers focus on these “othered” experiences.
-In the world of traditional publishing, Black authors are more valuable when they write about their experiences with racism, police brutality, discrimination.
+In the world of traditional publishing, Black authors are more valuable when they write about their experiences with racism, police brutality, and discrimination.
 This leads to what Chimamanda Ngozi Adichie calls the single-story, in which the work of minority authors is used merely to highlight differences and reinforce stereotypes.
 It’s time to stop solely viewing Blackness through the prism of racism and slavery.
 We must engage in the fullness of the Black experience.

 Definitely don’t underestimate the power of Black fiction.
 Reading fiction can help one to relate with people with lives different from their own.
 It helps you put yourself in the shoes of a character, even when you have a different perspective.
 Studies have also shown that long-term readers of literary fiction exhibit an increase in empathy.